 Death is like sleep in that no conscious thought occurs when one has died.
 People who are dead are completely unconscious—unaware of the passage of time and without any feelings or awareness of themselves or their surroundings.

 These Bible verses elaborate on how death is a state of unconsciousness:

 - “His breath goeth forth, he returneth to his earth; in that very day his thoughts perish” (Psalm 146:4, King James Version).

 - “For the living know that they will die; but the dead know nothing” (Ecclesiastes 9:5).

 - “Whatever your hand finds to do, do it with your might; for there is no work or device or knowledge or wisdom in the grave where you are going” (verse 10).

-Jesus Christ said in John 3:13: “No one has ascended to heaven but He who came down from heaven, that is, the Son of Man who is in heaven.”
-That seems clear!
-Why is it so hard for so many to believe?
+In fact, Jesus Christ—the highest authority we could consult on the topic—said in John 3:13: “No one has ascended to heaven but He who came down from heaven, that is, the Son of Man who is in heaven.”

 Where do we go when we die?